 As with any medical procedure, egg donation comes with a few potential side effects.
 The good news is that these are minimal, and there are no long-term health risks.

-Some possible risks and side effects may include:
+Some possible short term side effects include:

-Your fertility drugs will increase your estrogen levels, which can cause some short-term side effects, such as irritability, mood swings, bloating, fatigue, and other PMS-type symptoms.
+• Hormonal symptoms: Fertility drugs will increase your estrogen levels, which can cause some short-term side effects, such as irritability, mood swings, bloating, fatigue, and other PMS-type symptoms.

-Medication will increase your fertility, so you’ll have a higher risk of getting pregnant if you have unprotected sex during your medicated cycle.
+• Increased risk of pregnancy: Medication will increase your fertility, so you’ll have a higher risk of getting pregnant if you have unprotected sex during your medicated cycle.
 For this reason, egg donors are asked to abstain from sexual intercourse from the time they start the hormone medication until three weeks after their egg retrieval.

-Symptoms of OHSS include abdominal pain, pain near your ovaries, nausea and/or diarrhea.
+• Ovarian hyperstimulation syndrome (OHSS): This is rare (about 5%) but is when too many eggs develop in the ovaries due to taking fertility drugs.
+The symptoms of OHSS include abdominal pain, pain near your ovaries, nausea and/or diarrhea.
 If you have any of these symptoms, contact your doctor immediately.

-Ovarian torsion is even rarer than OHSS: around 0.2 %.
+• Ovarian torsion: Ovarian torsion is even rarer than OHSS: around 0.2 %.
 It occurs when ovaries swell and begin to twist, which can cause severe pain.
 Surgery is usually required.

-Pelvic infection can occur following egg retrieval if there’s any bacterial contamination, but again, this is rare.
+• Pelvic infection: Pelvic infection can occur following egg retrieval if there’s any bacterial contamination, but again, this is rare.

 Most women recover from the egg retrieval process relatively quickly, but it’s a good idea to take things easy in the 1-2 days afterward.
 Avoid physical activity or heavy lifting, and take a couple of days off work.
 Low-impact exercise such as a walk is fine.

-Keep yourself hydrated by drinking plenty of filtered water or Gatorade.
-This will also help to prevent constipation.
-A heating pad can help with cramps or bloating.
+• Keep yourself hydrated by drinking plenty of filtered water or Gatorade.

-Rest up, and you’ll likely feel completely normal again within a day or two.
+• Rest up, and you’ll likely feel completely normal again within a day or two.

 If your discomfort persists or worsens, do not hesitate to contact your doctor.